-- Retain 100' landscaped buffer along W.T.
-Harris Blvd.
-Supplement the landscaping as needed to provide a cohesive visual barrier. - 4.
-In the short term, encourage reuse and reinvestment in existing sites to include enhanced street and pedestrian connections, breaking up of existing large surface parking lots, and additional landscaping. - 5.
-As redevelopment occurs along University City Blvd., locate buildings at or near the back of the sidewalk.
+- 6. As redevelopment occurs along University City Blvd., locate buildings at or near the back of the sidewalk.
 Provide clear glass windows and/or operable doors on the street-facing side of buildings, where feasible.
-All parking lots should be located to the side or rear of the buildings. - 6.
-Design drive-through facilities with clearly marked pedestrian crossings and pathways so that pedestrians can easily walk from the sidewalk and parking lot to the building with minimal conflict with the drive-through lanes. - 7.
-Structured parking should be lined with active uses along the street or screened from view from the street and sidewalk.

-- 8. Along University City Blvd., improve the aesthetic quality and pedestrian environment by adding a landscape zone directly behind the sidewalk.
-This area could include elements such as low walls, trees, shrubs, seasonal plantings, pedestrian plazas, and/or walkways. - 9.
+All parking lots should be located to the side or rear of the buildings. - 7.
+Design drive-through facilities with clearly marked pedestrian crossings and pathways so that pedestrians can easily walk from the sidewalk and parking lot to the building with minimal conflict with the drive-through lanes. - 8.
+Structured parking should be lined with active uses along the street or screened from view from the street and sidewalk. - 9.
+Along University City Blvd., improve the aesthetic quality and pedestrian environment by adding a landscape zone directly behind the sidewalk.
+This area could include elements such as low walls, trees, shrubs, seasonal plantings, pedestrian plazas, and/or walkways. - 10.
 Provide a separate and clearly designated pedestrian path from the street/sidewalk to the front door of primary structures to minimize potential conflict between pedestrians and automobiles.

-- 10. Construct an interconnected network of local streets within and between sites along University City Blvd. and W.T.
-Harris Blvd. to minimize driveway cuts and create a smaller block structure, as redevelopment occurs. - 11.
-Extend Nottoway Dr. as a local street to improve connectivity and increase accessibility between residential and commercial uses. (not shown) - 12.
+- 11. Construct an interconnected network of local streets within and between sites along University City Blvd. and W.T.
+Harris Blvd. to minimize driveway cuts and create a smaller block structure, as redevelopment occurs. - 12.
+Extend Nottoway Dr. as a local street to improve connectivity and increase accessibility between residential and commercial uses. (not shown) - 13.
 Provide a new local street between Sandburg Ave., to W.T.
-Harris Blvd. via University Professional Dr. and a new local street through the shopping center. (not shown) - 13.
-Provide vehicular connections to the adjacent multi-family community to the southeast, where feasible, and/or provide off-street pedestrian connections to nearby residential development, as redevelopment occurs. - 14.
-Upgrade existing driveways to new local streets to create an interconnected network with typical block lengths no greater than 600', as redevelopment occurs. - 15.
-Consider a potential signalized intersection at the intersection of University Professional Dr. and Cameron Blvd. on University City Blvd. - 16.
+Harris Blvd. via University Professional Dr. and a new local street through the shopping center. (not shown) - 14.
+Provide vehicular connections to the adjacent multi-family community to the southeast, where feasible, and/or provide off-street pedestrian connections to nearby residential development, as redevelopment occurs. - 15.
+Upgrade existing driveways/drive aisles to new local streets to create an interconnected network with typical block lengths no greater than 600', as redevelopment occurs. - 16.
+Consider a potential signalized intersection at the intersection of University Professional Dr. and Cameron Blvd. on University City Blvd. - 17.
 As development occurs, construct a multi-use path on both sides of University City Blvd. and on W.T.
 Harris Blvd. that connects to the Toby Creek Greenway extension.
 Provide additional pedestrian and bicycle connections to the future expansion of Toby Creek Greenway from development.
 Minimizing driveway conflicts is particularly important to the function and safety of the multi-use path recommended along University City Blvd. and W.T.
 Harris Blvd.

-- 17. Provide pedestrian and bicycle connections to the future Toby Creek Greenway expansion. - 18.
+- 18. Provide pedestrian and bicycle connections to the future Toby Creek Greenway expansion. - 19.
 Incorporate open space such as plazas, courtyards, green space, and recreation areas into new development.